ciDSproj/students_scores/README.md

 - **WritingScore**: writing test score(0-100)

 ## Data Cleaning and Preprocessing
+The steps that I followed for cleaning the data and adding new variables are:

 - Get insights from descriptive statistics and columns info
 - Check for duplicates
 - Handle missing values